acread/Presentations_And_Resources/2023_LongReadLab.md

 cat $i | awk '{if(NR%4==2) print length($1)}' >  ${i}.readslength.txt
 done
 `````
+### What is the sum of the sequenced bases? (you can do this before or after merging the fastqs)

-## Combine the 11 .fastqs into a single file BUT please keep the 11 individual files as well (we'll use these later)
+### Combine the 11 .fastqs into a single file BUT please keep the 11 individual files as well (we'll use these later)
 `````
 cat *.fastq > combined.fastq
 `````